ToyAuthor/ToyBox/doc/usage/readme.txt

-The most easy way to use ToyBox
+The easiest way to use ToyBox
 	ToyBox/doc/usage/shortcut.txt

 How to build ToyBox